4z0t/MapsCoopDev/maps/Test/Coop.md

 # What do I want?

 To share my experience!
 I'm doing that for fun and to challenge myself.
 Ofc if you are interested, you can always help me or suggest things :P

+I'll keep this thread updated throughout of mission dev sharing stuff I do.